This page describes how to create and try out your first Dialogflow agent.

 Now try asking your agent for its name.
 In the simulator on the right, type "What's your name?" and press enter.

-Your agent now responds to the query correctly.
-Notice that even though your query was a little different from the training phrase ("What's your name?" versus "What is your name?"), Dialogflow still matched the query to the right intent.
+Your agent responds to the query correctly, even though your query was a little different from the training phrase ("What's your name?" versus "What is your name?").
+It was able to resolve this by using machine learning.

 Dialogflow uses training phrases as examples for a machine learning model to match users' queries to the correct intent.
 The machine learning model checks the query against every intent in the agent, gives every intent a score, and the highest-scoring intent is matched.
 If the highest scoring intent has a very low score, the fallback intent is matched.